Rarotonga, 2010

 (c) Budgetary Requirements

-"Budgetary requirements" ("BRs") are amounts, designated by charts and formula below) established by the ODSP regulations, that are allocated for the components of an allowance: mainly, the "shelter" component and "basic needs" component.
+"Budgetary requirements" ("BRs") are amounts (designated by charts and formula below) established by the ODSP regulations (and more recently by the inflation figures set out in ODSP Policy Directives 6.1 and 6.2), that are allocated for the components of income support: mainly, the "shelter" component and "basic needs" component (it's a bit different for boarder income).
 The amount of these components varies with the size and make-up of the "benefit unit" (another key concept which is explained in Ch.2: "Claimants").
 Of course, the more dependents in the benefit unit, the higher the budgetary requirements.

 The 'basic needs' component is fixed at an amount which depends on the size and make-up of the benefit unit and is meant for general living expenses like food and clothes.

 The shelter component is set at a maximum amount.
-If a recipient's shelter expense is LESS than the maximum, they get the smaller amount.
-If the shelter expense (eg. rent) is MORE than the maximum, they only get the maximum [there is an exception to this for exceptional heating costs, see s.2(c) below].
+If a recipient's shelter expense is less than the maximum (which is very rare except in social housing), they only get the smaller amount.
+If the shelter expense (eg. rent) is more (the far, far more common situation) than the maximum, they only get the maximum shelter amount [there is an exception to this for exceptional heating costs, see s.2(c) below].

 Generally, the total of "basic needs" and "shelter" components equals the total "budgetary requirements".
 There are however additional amounts (discussed below), such as special diet and pregnancy allowance, which can also increase a recipient's "budgetary requirements".